 4. How do I use this time to incorporate life skills in order to keep my house from becoming a disaster zone?

 Having your children at home everyday will most definitely result in a messier house.
 The kids are at home all day and the restaurants are closed!
 What this means for mom, is more dishes and more mess.
 The Coronavirus school break is a great opportunity to incorporate some life skills into your daily routine.

 Zone Cleaning is a great way to teach children cleaning and organizational skills.
 Incorporating this cleaning system 2 – 3 times a day is a fun way to teach personal responsibility and housekeeping skills that can last a lifetime!

 Keep your home clean!
-Learn more about a Zone Cleaning System for Kids.
+Read more about a Kids’ Chore Chart System that Works!

 5. How do I keep my kids from falling behind when they go back to school?

 If your child has been recently struggling in a certain area in school (such as math or reading), my advice is to use this homeschooling time to focus mainly on that subject.
 For example, around the time of the school closures, most children in the 3rd grade were expected to have their times tables mastered.
 If your child was falling behind in that area, practice multiplication through various workbooks or even extra reinforcement through a multiplication app.

 A quick way to teach your children to master the upper multiplication tables is through our Times Tales program available at: www.TimesTales.com